zavla/Upload/README.md

 uploadserver -adduser name -config dir

   -adduser string
-    	will add a login and save a password to logins.josn file in -config dir.
+    	will add a login and save a password to logins.json file in -config dir.
   -asService
     	start as a Windows service.
   -config directory